 2. The student will be advised of the time left in the testing period which has already begun and the student can elect to take the exam within the remaining time in the testing period already in progress.
+The student is responsible for determining the time left in online exams.

 PLEASE NOTE: The student's selection of either of the above two choices for a student's late arrival to an examination will be final.
+Only one make-up exam is permitted per course.